The Story of Tree of Life

 Rachel Ruach speaking at Send Off Ceremony for 2019 Tree of Life Initiates

-“People in modern America are battling now more than ever with a feeling of anxiety, emptiness, loneliness, sorrow, worthlessness, anger, meaninglessness, and fear with the symptoms from these depressed and repressed emotions displaying themselves in rampant illness and addictive behaviours through the rush-rush world of non-being, obsessive consumerism, overwork and over-extension of self, checking out through media and substance abuse, and epic levels of chronic illnesses, such as adrenal exhaustion, cancer and heart disease.
+“People in modern America are battling now more than ever with a feeling of anxiety, emptiness, loneliness, sorrow, worthlessness, anger, meaninglessness, apathy, and fear with the symptoms from these depressed and repressed emotions displaying themselves in rampant illness and addictive behaviours through the rush-rush world of non-being, obsessive consumerism, overwork and over-extension of self, checking out through media and substance abuse, and epic levels of chronic illnesses, such as adrenal exhaustion, cancer and heart disease.

 If these behaviors leave us feeling empty, depressed, and reaching into addiction – then maybe this isn’t our culture.